 - database: only called on a full cache miss.

-register hybrid cache with Redis as the distributed backend:
+Register hybrid cache with Redis as the distributed backend:

 builder.Services.AddHybridCache(options =>